Child Support Lawyer, Child Support Attorney, Long Island, NY

 Can I Modify a Child Support Order?

 A child support order can be modified only if there is a significant change in circumstances.
 A significant change in circumstances usually means a large increase or a large decrease in income.
 A custodial or noncustodial parent may petition the court for a modification of his child support arrangement in order to increase the amount due to increase in cost of living, or to decrease the amount due to a loss of income.
 A court can also modify the award if at least three years have passed since the award was ordered or modified, and there has been a 15% or greater change in either spouse’s income.
 The party seeking the modification would need to petition the court and ask for the court to change it.
+If you would like to seek a modification of your child support, it is best to contact a reputable Suffolk County or Nassau County child support lawyer who can help you collect and present the evidence you’ll need to present to convince a Nassau County or Suffolk County court to modify the child support order.

-Unpaid child support can be collected by the state in a number of ways.
+Unpaid child support can be recovered by the state in a number of ways.
 The Child Support Enforcement Bureau can garnish wages from the parent’s paychecks, intercept a portion of unemployment benefits or tax refunds, and can even seize of bank accounts.
 Other consequences for nonpayment of child support can include contempt of court, loss of driver’s license, or even jail time if a noncustodial parent is ordered to pay but does not.
 A court will consider whether a noncustodial parent has truly fallen on hard times before holding the parent in contempt of court.
 For example, if a noncustodial parent has lost a job, incurred a large medical expense, or presents some other exceptional circumstances, the court may withhold its power to do so.
 However, it is important to remember that, under CSSA, this decision is entirely within the discretion of the court.

-What if the Custodial Parent Refuses to Allow Me to Visit With My Child?
+Child Custody lawyer near meWhat if the Custodial Parent Refuses to Allow Me to Visit With My Child?

 Visitation and child support are separate issues, and a custodial parent cannot violate a court’s order to allow visitation.
 It is best to seek recourse in the court, such as by having a visitation order enforced or simply by asking the court for a visitation order if you do not have one.